mikelevins/haxe_snake/README.md

 3:30PM - add more snakes; refactor apple and snakes into simple classes 4:30PM - take the poodle to the park
 9:00PM - add tails to the snakes
+9:20PM - other business
+9:40PM - add tails to snakes